How to prune hydrangeas: follow our advice for healthy plants and stunning blooms

 - Try not to worry too much!
 As Lee Burkhill from Garden Ninja says, you can generally afford to be bold, as it's actually quite difficult to kill these plants through pruning.
 Just make sure to leave a good number of healthy buds and you should still have lovely blooms all summer.
 He has more advice on pruning hydrangeas in his online guide.

 - Need more tips for getting your garden in order?
-You'll find plenty in our guide to pruning shrubs.
+Head over to our guide to pruning shrubs.

-The garden was always a big part of Holly's life growing up, as was the surrounding New Forest where she lived.
-Her appreciation for the great outdoors has only grown since then.
-She's been an allotment keeper, a professional gardener, and a botanical illustrator – plants are her passion.
-But, she loves all things digital too.
-She joined the team at Gardeningetc after working as a freelance content creator for a web agency, whilst studying for her M.Sc. in Marketing.
-Now she feels lucky enough to combine both digital and botanical worlds, every day!

 -